forem/forem/docs/installation/mac.md

 ./bin/elasticsearch
 ```

-To start elasticsearch with as a daemonized process:
+To start elasticsearch as a daemonized process:

 ```shell
 ./bin/elasticsearch -d